vmthunder/spec/cachegroup.rst

 Proposed change
 ===============
-We propose the following changes,
+We propose the following changes:

-* Cinder should set up a database record indicates which volume is cached.The main code to implement cache scheme can be put to the path /cinder/volume or /cinder/volume/ driver in Cinder, and CinderClient can use it through RPC.
+1. Cinder should set up a database record indicates which volume is cached.The main code to implement cache scheme can be put to the path /cinder/volume or /cinder/volume/driver in Cinder, and CinderClient can use it through RPC.
-* On the CinderClient side, we should set up a configuration option to indicate whether to use the cache or not.
+2. On the CinderClient side, we should set up a configuration option to indicate whether to use the cache or not.
 If this option is True, the cache environment will be initiated when CinderClient starts.
-* When Nova uses/attaches to a volume in Cinder,Nova should pass a parameter to indicate whether this volume will be cached in compute node or not.
+3. When Nova uses/attaches to a volume in Cinder,Nova should pass a parameter to indicate whether this volume will be cached in compute node or not.
 CinderClient add a volume to the cache according to Nova's parameter.

-The details of dynamically making cache for a group of(one or multiple) HDDs by a group of SSDs is as follows.
-Since we have already implemented the grouping functionality for flashcache, we take FlashCacheGroup (fcg) as an example to illustrate the procedure.
+4. Dynamically make cache for a group of (one or multiple) HDDs by using a group of SSDs, the details of which is as follows.
+(Since we have already implemented the grouping functionality for flashcache, we take FlashCacheGroup, abbreviated as fcg, as an example to illustrate the procedure.)

-1. Fcg uses dm-linear to create a logical group of HDDs and combine all SSDs.
+*  Fcg uses dm-linear to create a logical group of HDDs and combine all SSDs.
-2. Fcg makes cache of logical HDD group with the linear combined SSDs, called cached group.
+*  Fcg makes cache of logical HDD group with the linear combined SSDs, called cached group.
-3. When adding HDD to the logical HDD group, fcg splits a cached HDD out of the cached group by using dm-linear accordingly.
+*  When adding HDD to the logical HDD group, fcg splits a cached HDD out of the cached group by using dm-linear accordingly.
-4. When removing HDD from the logical HDD group, fcg also removes the cached HDD accordingly.
+*  When removing HDD from the logical HDD group, fcg also removes the cached HDD accordingly.

 (refer to https://github.com/lihuiba/flashcachegroup for detail)